TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/FrontendLogin/ModifyRedirectUrlValidationResultEvent.rst

 validation for the redirect URL in the frontend login.

-This may be useful, if TYPO3 frontend login acts as an SSO system or if users should be redirected to an external URL after login.
+This may be useful, if TYPO3 frontend login acts as an :abbr:`SSO (Single-Sign On)` system, or if users should be redirected to an external URL after login.

 Example: Validate that the redirect after frontend login goes to a trusted domain